Language school

 Where possible, the course will be tailored to suit learners’ requirements.

-The course is for those who have successfully completed the Intermediate Ukrainian course, or who possess equivalent knowledge of Ukrainian.
+The course is for those who have successfully completed the Early intermediate Ukrainian course, or who possess equivalent knowledge of Ukrainian.
+Classes take place once a week.

 How to enrol: